kimh/clojure-by-example/source/index.md

 <br>
 <br>

-As a result, even if `from-outer` var doesn't change, `inner` prints different things.
+As a result, even if the `from-outer` var doesn't change, `inner` prints different things.

 # Control Flow